-After using it for about a year, however, I realized I could save money, keep track of fewer things, avoid the finger pricks, and get more accurate results with a Biosense breath meter.
+After using it for about a year, however, I realized I could save a little money, keep track of fewer things, avoid the finger pricks, and get comparably accurate results with a Biosense breath meter.

 In the US, we generally measure blood sugar in mg/dL and blood ketones in mmol/L so we have to do a little conversion and divide the blood sugar reading by 18.
 In the UK or other countries where blood sugar is measured in mmol/L, it can be calculated as a simple ratio.